Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 under design.
 Status exposes no digest.
 Callers must classify tier before count or denominator arithmetic because fallback deliberately reports tier 1 and `0/0`.
+Status remains metadata-only, independent of the per-call composition flags.

 Open-ledger hook execution is provisional.
 During speculative open-ledger execution, `entropy_cr_dice()`/`entropy_cr_random()` and `entropy_cr_status()` can only use the previous